 I often get asked about the process of working with me as a naturopath.
-Here’s how it usually goes:
+Other people may operate differently, but here’s how it usually goes with me:

-- If you book a free consultation, I can tell you in general terms whether I can help with your issue (the answer is almost always yes!).
+- If you book a free consultation, I can tell you in general terms how I can help with your issue.
 I can give you a general sense of how I can help, but I can’t give you any specific advice.
 To advise you, you’ll then need to book a full initial visit with me.

 - If you schedule an initial 75-minute visit, we’ll go through your current concerns in detail, also we’ll review your past medical history.
 I’ll do a quick screening physical exam (nothing invasive, your clothes stay on).
 Then we’ll discuss what you should do, why you should do it, and how long it will take.
 We’ll discuss if there are any lab tests that would be helpful and how to go about getting them.
 Also, I will give you some questionnaires to fill in and bring back for your second visit.

-- Second 45-minute visit: Normally we meet again 3-6 weeks after your initial visit to review how you are doing, what you are feeling, and go over any blood work or ultrasound reports.
+- Second 45-minute visit: Normally we meet again 3-6 weeks after your initial visit to review how you are doing, what you are feeling, and go over your questionnaires, diet diary, any new blood work or ultrasound reports.
 We’ll adjust your treatment if needed and forge a plan going forward to help you reach your health goals.

 - Subsequent visits: If you require visits after your second visit, they are usually shorter (30 minutes) and spaced further apart than your first and second visits.
 These visits are typically 2-3 months apart.
 Subsequent visits are to check in, answer questions that may have arisen, deal with new issues, and revise or update your treatment plan.
 I like to maintain an ongoing relationship because there is new research published every single day and new products as well.
-Keeping your treatment plan up to date and at its most effective is what I like to do moving forward.
-The exception to this is if we are doing acupuncture.
+Keeping your treatment plan up-to-date and at its most effective is the best way to maintain your health.
+The exception to the visit frequency is if we are doing acupuncture.
 Acupuncture treatments are typically done in a series.
 The treatments will usually be one week apart for 4-6 weeks.
 After the initial visit, these are billed as 30-minute follow-up visits.

-Important Things to Know About Working with Me
+Important Things to Know About Working with a Naturopath

 - Insurance plans or employee benefits (not OHIP) will usually cover the cost of your visits with me.
 They may also cover the cost of lab testing.
 If you have a health spending account they may also cover the cost of supplements that I recommend for you.